Hill’s Science Diet Mature Adult canned dog food gets the Advisor’s lowest tier rating of 1.5 stars.

 - Hill’s Science Diet Mature Adult Savory Stew with Chicken and Vegetables (2.5 stars)

-Hill’s Science Diet Mature Adult Savory Chicken Entree canned dog food was chosen to represent the others in the line for this review.
+Hill’s Science Diet Mature Adult Gourmet Chicken Entree was selected to represent the other products in the line for this review.

 Canned Dog Food

 Ingredients: Water, chicken, cracked pearled barley, ground whole grain corn, dried whey, liver, dried beet pulp, corn gluten meal, chicken liver flavor, soybean oil, choline chloride, fish meal, iron oxide, calcium carbonate, potassium chloride, vitamin E supplement, taurine, zinc oxide, ferrous sulfate, thiamine mononitrate, copper sulfate, manganous oxide, niacin, calcium pantothenate, vitamin B12 supplement, pyridoxine hydrochloride, biotin, riboflavin, calcium iodate, vitamin D3 supplement, folic acid, sodium selenite

 Fiber (estimated dry matter content) = 1.6%

 |Estimated Nutrient Content|

 The first ingredient in this dog food is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

 The second ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The third ingredient is barley.
 Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
 However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.